 Imagine you’re back in the same town wondering what to eat again.

-This time both restaurants are equally busy and the menus equally tempting.
+This time both restaurants are equally busy and the menus are equally tempting.

 The owner of one restaurant comes out as you’re looking at her menu and starts to tell you how amazing her chef is and how great the food he prepares is.

-As she goes back inside a couple walk out of the other restaurant.
+As she goes back inside a couple walks out of the other restaurant.

 They see you looking at the menu and point back to the one they just left and say ‘You really should eat there.
 We just had an incredible meal, the best in years’